Ant beds for building materials in Australia

 Use of termite mound material for domestic construction

 If an inactive termite mound is found and local laws permit, pieces of the mound can be broken down and crushed into coarse grains.
 This clay and termite saliva mixture can create a durable floor in tropical climates when mixed with water.
-This practice was widespread in Northern Australia.
+This practice was widespread in Northern Queensland in Australia.
 There, the material was used not only for flat floors but also for building 3D structures such as ring-shaped storage silos.
 Termite mound soil is also used in various African countries as a construction material, as described in this article on the website.
 In Southern African countries, termite mounds also indicate the direction North.

 Termite mounds for pizza ovens, fireplaces, and ice chests.